richardrodgers/bagit/README.md

 Another extra is _sealed_ bags.
 Bags created by Loaders are immutable, meaning they cannot be altered via the API.
 But we typically _can_ gain access to the backing bag storage, which we can of course then change at will.
 However, if a bag is created as _sealed_ (a method on the Loader), all method calls that expose the underlying storage will throw IllegalAccess exceptions.
-So, for example, we would be _unable_ to obtain a File reference, but _could_ get an I/O stream to the same content.
+So, for example, we would be _unable_ to obtain a File reference to a payload file, but _could_ get an I/O stream to the same content.
 In other words, the content can be accessed, but the underlying representation cannot be altered, and to this degree the bag contents are _tamper-proof_.

+Finally, the library bundles several convenience (helper) methods for common operations on bags, using the _Adapter_ class.
+One illustrative use case would be to upgrade an existing bag to a better checksum algorithm.
+One could code:

+    Bag oldbag = Loader.load(oldBagZip);
+    Path newbagZip = Adapter.copy(newbag, oldbag, "SHA-512").toPackage();

+Additional methods will be added as other common use-cases are identified.

 ## Bagger on the command line ##